List of future Interstate Highways: Interstate 422

 Interstate 422 is a proposed beltway in Birmingham.
 Interstate 422 will not directly connect to I-22 so therefore a new connector known as Interstate 222 is proposed.
 It is also called Corridor X-1.
 A timeline for construction to begin has not been established.

 Interstate 490 (Illinois)

-Interstate 490, also known as the O'Hare West Bypass and Western O'Hare Beltway, is a six-mile (9.7 km) electronic toll highway and a beltway that is currently under construction near Chicago, Illinois; it will run along the west side of O'Hare International Airport.
+Interstate 490, also known as the O'Hare West Bypass and Western O'Hare Beltway, is a six-mile (9.7 km) electronic toll highway and a beltway that is currently under construction near Chicago, Illinois.
+It will run along the west side of O'Hare International Airport.
 The tollway will connect I-294 (Tri-State Tollway) to a western access point to the airport.
 From there, it will continue northward to an extension of Illinois Route 390 (IL 390, formerly known as the Elgin-O'Hare Expressway) and I-90 (Jane Addams Memorial Tollway).
 It is proposed to be finished by 2027.

 Interstate 569

-In April 2019, the Western Kentucky Parkway was originally proposed as Interstate 369 before being changed Interstate 569 in December 2019 as the Audubon Parkway was proposed to be Interstate 369.
+In April 2019, the Western Kentucky Parkway was proposed as Interstate 369.
+In December 2019, it was changed to Interstate 569, as the Audubon Parkway was proposed to be Interstate 369.

+Interstate 644

+Interstate 644 is a proposed designation for the existing Creek Turnpike.